DataDog/integrations-core/vault/README.md

 #### Prerequisites

 This OpenMetrics-based integration has a latest version (`use_openmetrics`: true) and a legacy version (`use_openmetrics`: false).
 To get all the most up-to-date features, Datadog recommends upgrading to the latest version.
+Versions 3.4.0 and later of this check use [OpenMetrics][21] for metric collection, which requires Python 3.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][22].

 1. Ensure you have enabled [Prometheus metrics in the Vault configuration][3].

-   * [Metrics starting with `vault.replication.fetchRemoteKeys`, `vault.replication.merkleDiff`, and `vault.replication.merkleSync`](#data-collected) are not reported unless the replication is in an unhealthy state.
-   * Versions 3.4.0 and later of this check use [OpenMetrics][21] for metric collection, which requires Python 3.
-For hosts that are unable to use Python 3, or if you would like to use a legacy version of this check, set the value of `use_openmetrics` to `false` in the configuration.

 2. For the Vault check to work properly, you need to either enable unauthenticated access to Vault metrics (using Vault version 1.3.0 or later) or provide a Vault client token: